Cherylwwwww/GenAIGame/docs/github-setup-instructions.md

 # GitHub Project Setup Instructions

 ## Overview
-This section provides comprehensive instructions for users who want to download and run the Where's Wally AI Training Game project from GitHub.
+This section provides comprehensive instructions for users who want to download and run the WALLY! isHERE!
+AI Training Game project from GitHub.
 These instructions are designed for users with varying levels of technical expertise.

 ## Prerequisites Check